sparkflows/sparkflows-docs/docs/installation/security/connections.rst

 Connections
 -----------

-Connections enable access to resources.
+Connections enable access to various resources.

 Connections can be at various levels: